The following information is about Growing Cabbage In Pots.

-- When the temperature goes below 4 degrees, cover the plants with garden cloches or plastic covers with some holes that provides air circulation and light penetration.
-And move the containers to indoors at night time when the temperature is too low.
+- When the temperature goes below 4 degrees, cover the plants with garden cloches or plastic covers with some holes that provide air circulation and light penetration.
+And move the containers indoors at night time when the temperature is too low.

 - During the day, move them to direct sun removing the covers.

 - During winter, the plants may not need much water, water them checking the moisture levels in the soil.